top of page

 Miss Mallett is our Lead Practitioner for SEND across our MAT (SLP) and as such provides ongoing support, guidance, training and networking opportunities for colleagues (teachers, SENDCOs and Governors).

-Our SENDCOs have taken part in relevant professional development courses such as Neglect, Safeguarding Children, Child Protection, Nurture, Attachment awareness, Emotion Coaching, Autism awareness, Sensory Smart Classrooms, Speech and Language Training, County Lines, Adverse Childhood Experience and Early Trauma (ACES), Female Genital Mutilation (FGM), Safer Recruitment in schools, Managing sexualised behaviours in primary school, PDA, ADHD and other relevant training.
+Our SENDCOs have taken part in relevant professional development courses such as Intensive Interaction, Attention Autism, PDA, Neglect, Safeguarding Children, Child Protection, Nurture, Attachment awareness, Emotion Coaching, Autism awareness, Sensory Smart Classrooms, Speech and Language Training, County Lines, Adverse Childhood Experience and Early Trauma (ACES), Female Genital Mutilation (FGM), Safer Recruitment in schools, Managing sexualised behaviours in primary school, ADHD and other relevant training.

 They regularly take part in continuous professional development to update and refresh their skills.

-Miss Randle our newly recruited ELP teacher has also achieved the NASENCO qualification as has our Head Teacher Miss Anne Marie Lewis (achieved in 2015).
+Miss Randle our LAMP 3 teacher has also achieved the NASENCO qualification (2023) as has our Head Teacher, Miss Anne Marie Lewis (2015).

 Contact details